jgors/vimux-ipy/README.md

 * `cell_delim`: [default `'####'`]

-    Code cells are delimited by the `cell_delim` argument.
-This specifies what should seperate the code cell blocks.
+    Code cells are delimited by the `cell_delim` argument -- this specifies what should seperate the code cell blocks.
 Note, there should be a `cell_delim` at the beginning of the first code cell, as well as at the end of the last code cell.